rust-akl/meetup/README.md

 # Sponsorship

 The meetup is at its early stage and are looking for stable sponsors (for meetup space and/or food).
+If you'd like to sponsor events, including food at events, please send us an email rustauckland@gmail.com.

 # Talks and Material
 Please feel free to reach out if you are keen to give a talk, or have suggestions for content or activities for future meetups.
 We are especially keen to hear from people who have used Rust in production!